 The obvious candidate here is Power BI.
 The self-service analytics solution that is now dominating in that space according to Gartner (Gartner Magic Quadrant Analytics) and also confirmed in studies among FP&A professionals as the most relevant tool considered.

-In this article we will provide an overview of how the two solutions compare in light of typical FP&A scenarios.
+In this article, we will do a Microsoft Power BI vs. Excel comparison in light of typical FP&A scenarios.

-Microsoft Excel vs. Power BI: Overview of Key Capabilities
+Microsoft Power BI vs. Excel: Overview of Key Capabilities

 In essence, both tools can perform data analysis from various datasets and present the information in tables, visual charts and graphs.